vitaly-t/decomment/README.md

 * Removes both single and multi-line comments
 * Removes unnecessary gaps left by comment blocks
-* Does not change the resulting formatting/layout
+* Does not change the resulting layout / formatting
 * Can handle valid JSON or JavaScript of any size
 * Compliant with ECMAScript 6

 In terms of the performance, this library is as fast as it gets, in part because it makes no use of regular expressions.

-For example, it churns through the [source of AngularJS 1.5 Core](https://code.angularjs.org/1.5.0-rc.0/angular.js) (1.1MB ~ 30,000 lines of JavaScript) in under 40ms.
+For example, it churns through [AngularJS 1.5 Core](https://code.angularjs.org/1.5.0-rc.0/angular.js) (1.1MB ~ 30,000 lines of JavaScript) in under 40ms.